Music Events

 The Sound of Charleston – Now in its 15th season, The Sound of Charleston continues to be a Piccolo Spoleto favorite.
 The program highlights Charleston’s rich musical heritage, from gospel spirituals to the music of George Gershwin, light classics of the St. Cecelia Society, Civil War camp songs and jazz standards.
 Performers include Ann Caldwell, former Mayor John Tecklenburg, the Bright Family Singers, and a host of other Lowcountry legends.

-Gershwin & Jazz – This special Piccolo Spoleto concert will feature an entire 75 minute program of Jazz and the iconic music of George Gershwin.
+Gershwin & Jazz – This special Piccolo Spoleto concert will feature an entire 75-minute program of Jazz and the iconic music of George Gershwin.
 Come hear former Charleston Mayor John Tecklenburg on piano and Jon Philips on saxophone play jazz and explain the important role that art form played in the city’s history.
-Then be enthralled by vocalists Diamond Tyler and Ramelle Brooks singing highlights from Gershwin’s immortal opera “Porgy and Bess”.
+Then, be enthralled by vocalists Diamond Tyler and Ramelle Brooks singing highlights from Gershwin’s immortal opera “Porgy and Bess”.
 The program concludes with Gershwin’s iconic “Rhapsody in Blue” performed by pianists Ghadi Shayban and Maida Libkin.
 Don’t miss this perennial Festival favorite.

 Oh Happy Day Gospel Music with Special Guest Ann Caldwell – Gospel music and spirituals are deeply ingrained in Charleston’s history.
 Over half of all slaves imported to the United States arrived right here at the port of Charleston.
 It is said that the slaves used spirituals to “sing themselves happy”, even while living and working in servitude.
 Local gospel legends The Bright Family and Singers, along with Lowcountry Music Hall of Fame member Ann Caldwell will present an emotional and entertaining program of gospel music.
 Be prepared to clap your hands, stomp your feet and join in this joyous 75 minute musical celebration.